 Bellevue Christian School's Reopening Plan

-Bellevue Christian School is working hard to make the right choice that allows us to serve the needs of students best.
-This involves a careful analysis of our program, our procedures, the current public health landscape locally and nationally, and consultation with a broad range of experts.
-In light of all this, BCS has decided to begin the school year for our elementary campuses in-person, and remotely for Junior and Senior High.
-We believe this is the best way to serve our students and fulfill our mission.
+The Reopening Plan has involved a careful analysis of our program, our procedures, the current public health landscape locally and nationally, and guidelines issued by the CDC, OSPI, AAP, and our local health department.
+In light of the information available, BCS decided to begin the school year for our elementary campuses in-person, and remotely for Junior and Senior High, with a transition to in-person learning.
+We believe this is the best way to serve our students and fulfill our mission to prepare students to live faithfully for Christ.

-We believe we have safety protocols in place that allow us to responsibly open our elementary campuses on September 3rd for in-person learning (Grades K-6th).
-Preschool will begin September 8th at Mack and Three Points.
+We made the decision with safety protocols in place, to responsibly open our elementary campuses on Sept.
+3 for in-person learning (Grades K-6th).
+Preschool started Sept.
+8 at Mack and Three Points.

 Junior High & Senior High

-One reason for this decision involves the number of discrete individuals each secondary student and teacher will come into contact with on a daily basis.
+One reason BCS waited to bring grade 7-12 students back on campus has to do with the number of individuals each secondary student and teacher come into contact with on a daily basis.
 While elementary students learn in tight and predictable “cohorts” of students (and this year, those cohorts have been shrunk even smaller than usual), Junior/Senior High students each have seven rotating classes, not to mention lunch and passing periods, and may quite reasonably interact with more than 150 students on a given day, significantly increasing the likelihood of widespread transmission and making contact tracing much more difficult.

 - 1. As a parent, what can I do to help?